arpitbbhayani/arpitbbhayani.github.io/_posts/techie/2017-08-23-confusion-matrix-made-simple.markdown

 Again, for an animal lover

-> When a Cat is predicted as Dog, it comes under False Pos-itive
+> When a Cat is predicted as Dog, it comes under False Positive

 Rest you can derive on your own 😉